 TrueCommerce xChange Doubles Down on Channel Partner Relationships in 2025

-Channel network focuses on cultivating current partnerships and fostering a space that prioritizes collaboration and exchange
+Channel network focuses on cultivating current partnerships and fostering a space that prioritises collaboration and exchange

-COPENHAGEN, Denmark, March 11, 2025 (GLOBE NEWSWIRE) -- TrueCommerce, a global provider of supply chain and trading partner connectivity, integration and omnichannel solutions, today shared the latest updates to its TrueCommerce xChange channel program.
+COVENTRY, England and PITTSBURGH, March 11, 2025 (GLOBE NEWSWIRE) -- TrueCommerce, a global provider of supply chain and trading partner connectivity, integration and omnichannel solutions, today shared the latest updates to its TrueCommerce xChange channel programme.
 Since its launch in January 2023, TrueCommerce xChange has amassed 340+ partners globally and in 2024 grew its global channel team by 67%.

 “With our team now fully staffed, we are committed to investing even more time and resources into our channel partners.
 This means expanding our educational programs—both on our solutions and key industry topics—while also increasing collaboration on partner-led employee and customer events,” said Jacques Vigneault, SVP of Global Channels at TrueCommerce.
 “Our focus is on strengthening these relationships to create a seamless, mutually beneficial partnership that ultimately delivers the best possible experience for customers.”